-Bouldering is about one third pulling down on small holds in weird body positions, and two thirds talking about exactly how hard to pull and in what way.
+Bouldering is about one-third pulling down on small holds in weird body positions, and two-thirds talking about exactly how hard to pull and in what way.
 Sitting on a mat and staring at plastic and plywood is surprisingly social.

-Chatting about the ‘beta’ (the moves to complete a route, can be specific to people/heights) to a boulder problem is a great way to strike up a conversation.
+Chatting about the ‘beta’ (the moves to complete a route, which can be specific to people/heights) to a boulder problem is a great way to strike up a conversation.
 Sometimes working as a group to send a specific route is more fun than the route itself.
 Just don’t give advice unless you ask if it’s wanted first.

 The Bouldering gym is now more than ever a social hub.
-Meeting other people with similar active/outdoors goals can lead to great friendships and bouldering has great group road trip potential.
+Meeting other people with similar active/outdoor goals can lead to great friendships and bouldering has great group road trip potential.
 Most people are up for a natter and the more you go the more you’ll get to know the local faces.

 One Quick Thing – Sometimes people can feel a bit intimidated when there are really good climbers about, or shirtless guys can be seen as a “macho” thing.
 The reality is people just climb at the level they’re at and are never purposely trying to put you off.

 Groups of mixed abilities climb together all the time – don’t ever be put off climbing because you aren’t at the top level.
-No-one has priority and people share areas and routes all the time.
+No one has priority and people share areas and routes all the time.
 Just ask if you can jump in you’ll normally get a smiling “yes”.

 4 – Inclusive + Open

 Modern bouldering gyms and the indoor climbing community are both really welcoming.
-Gyms are often the social hubs for a climbing community and because of the trust and safety aspects of climbing, communities are often pretty close knit.
+Gyms are often the social hubs for a climbing community and because of the trust and safety aspects of climbing, communities are often pretty close-knit.

 Climbing has a strong tradition of welcoming and teaching beginners in a mentor and mentee style – but gyms, classes, and courses are a great onboarding in a more regulated way.
 Get chatting at the gym and you’ll often find people willing to teach or just find a climbing bud.